Shuffle Your Thoughts to Sleep…

 In contrast, continuing to think in a verbal, analytic, problem-solving mode can delay sleep onset.

-mySleepButton induces you to replace your internal mental dialog with a dreamy parade of sundry images that are conducive to sleep.
+mySleepButton helps you replace your internal mental dialog with a dreamy parade of sundry images that might be more conducive to sleep.

 Choose What You Imagine (mySleepButton Pack)